define111/irradiated_hgcal_sensor_ivcv_publication2021/README.md

 ```

 ## Contributing:
+- please open, use and push your own branch for the chapter that you are authoring
+- instructions on creating and pushing new branches: [here](https://forum.freecodecamp.org/t/push-a-new-local-branch-to-a-remote-git-repository-and-track-it-too/13222)
-- push directly to the master branch if you are only editing the files corresponding to your chapter
+- once in a reviewable state, please submit a [merge request](https://docs.gitlab.com/ee/user/project/merge_requests/getting_started.html) to the master branch to have your contributions merged with the others
-- otherwise use merge requests

 ## Text:
 - text files = one per subsection & section